enasequence/read_docs/prog_12.md

 ### Manifest file

 The manifest file has two columns separated by a colon (or a tab):
-- File type: case insensitive file type.
+- File type (first column): case insensitive file type
-- File path: the path to the file.
+- File path (second column): the path to the file

 For example, the following manifest file represents a genome assembly consisting of an info file and a fasta file: